Doing Time: A Night in a Slovenian Prison Cell

 After much puffing and panting (and a fair bit of cursing myself for not having taken the funicular) I made it to the top and surveyed the scene.
 The river sparkled in the spring sunshine, while away in the distance, the silhouettes of mountains wobbled in the haze… It was magnificent.

 I woke up with a start.
-Evening had descended on the city, and birds were twittering in the trees around me.
+The evening had descended on the city, and birds were twittering in the trees around me.
 Getting up, and leaving the neat little imprint of myself in the cool grass, I strolled, somewhat sleepily, back across town.

 It was getting dark by the time I got back to the hostel, and the lights were glinting in the murky light.
 Echoes of laughter rang out from inside the hostel.
 I had a good feeling about the night that lay in store…